martin-t/martin-t.github.io/content/test.md

 </div>

-Overflows the column but fits on the screen[^footnote-wide-table]
+Overflows the column but fits on the screen{% sidenote(side="right") %}

-[^footnote-wide-table]: This is a footnote that should not interfere with the wide content below.
+  This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
 Message repeats.
 This is a footnote that should not interfere with the wide content below.
+{% end %}

 <div class="table">